Let’s get one thing straight. This is not just another WPforms review from a salesperson looking to make affiliate income on your purchase.

 Marketing

 The “Marketing button” reveals a list of available integrated email marketing services and CRM.
-You should see your email marketing solution if you have integrated it here.
+If you have integrated your email marketing solution here, you should see it.

 Payment

 Click on the “Payment” button to integrate with your payment gateways.
-You need to have the payment addon installed before this function can work.
+The payment add-on must be installed for this function to work.

-Once you’re done with your form setup, configuration, and design, click on the Save button at the top of the page.
-Then click on the “X” (exit button) at the far top right corner of the page.
+Once you’ve completed your form setup, configuration, and design, click the Save button at the top of the page.
+Then click the “X” (exit button) at the far top right corner of the page.

-This action will open up the forms overview page on your WordPress admin area.
-This is the page where you have a list of each form shortcode.
+This action will open the forms overview page in your WordPress admin area.
+This is the page where you can find a list of each form shortcode.

-Now you can grab the shortcode to insert into your WordPress post/pages or anywhere you want the web form to appear on your website.
+Now, you can grab the shortcode and insert it into your WordPress posts or pages or anywhere else you want the web form to appear on your website.

-All you need here is a simple copy and paste.
-If you’re modifying an existing page, you need to use the WordPress update button to reflect the changes on the front end.
+All you need here is a simple copy-and-paste.
+If modifying an existing page, you must use the WordPress update button to reflect the changes on the front end.

-But if you’re creating a new WordPress post/page, you only need to hit the publish button.
+However, if you’re creating a new WordPress post or page, you only need to hit the publish button.

-Alternatively, you can use the inbuilt WPForms Gutenberg block to insert your forms.
-It works perfectly and is an easier way.
+Alternatively, you can insert your forms using the built-in WPForms Gutenberg block.
+This works perfectly and is an easier method.

-That’s all…we’re done with creating our first WPForms in minutes.
+That’s all.
+We’re done creating our first WPForms in minutes.

 Does WPForms Work with Elementor?